RonaldJerez/simpler-mocks/README.md

 # Simpler Mocks

 > REST API mock server made simple.
-Runs on Node with YAML and JSON mock definitions.
+File based, runs on Node with YAML and JSON mock definitions.

 [![Build Status](https://travis-ci.org/RonaldJerez/simpler-mocks.svg?branch=master)](https://travis-ci.org/RonaldJerez/simpler-mocks)
 [![Coverage Status](https://coveralls.io/repos/github/RonaldJerez/simpler-mocks/badge.svg?branch=master)](https://coveralls.io/github/RonaldJerez/simpler-mocks?branch=master)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Simpler-Mocks allows you to setup a mock REST API server fairly quickly by setting a YAML config files per endpoint.
+Simpler-Mocks allows you to setup a mock REST API server fairly quickly by setting a YAML config file per endpoint.
 Simpler-Mocks can even read JSON files, so if you have some existing static JSON files you can use those to get started quickly and convert them to YAML when you want to make use of some of the more advanced features of Simpler-Mocks.
 Using [JS-YAML](https://github.com/nodeca/js-yaml) to parse the yaml file.

 ## Example